Zip line: Safety

 There are certain precautions that can be taken.
 Riders are physically attached to the cable by a harness which attaches to a removable trolley.
 A helmet is required on almost all courses of any size.
 All zip-line cables have some degree of sag, so the proper tensioning of a cable is important and allows tuning the ride of a zip-line.

 Records

 Longest

+The world's longest zip-line, which opened on 28 September 2024, is the K3 of the SA Forest Adventures in Caledon, South Africa.
+It is a single cable of 3.2 km reaching speeds up to 120 km/h.

-The world's longest zip-line as of 31 January 2018 is the 'Jebel Jais Flight' from one of the peaks of the Jebel Jais mountain in Ras Al Khaimah, United Arab Emirates, with a single unbroken span of 2,831.88 m.
-The ride has been closed pending the outcome into an investigation into the crash of an Agusta 139 rescue helicopter on 29 December 2018, killing all on board, thought to have clipped one of the cables.
+The previous record holder was the "Jebel Jais Flight", which was sited on one of the peaks of the Jebel Jais mountain in Ras Al Khaimah, United Arab Emirates, with a single unbroken span of 2,831.88 m.
+The ride, which opened in 2018, was temporarily closed later that year pending the outcome into an investigation into the fatal crash of an Agusta 139 rescue helicopter that was believed to have clipped one of the ride's cables.